RyanNielson/InputBinder/README.md

 # InputBinder

 InputBinder makes it easy for components to respond to axis, button, and key input events.
-InputBinder links the project inputs to script methods via code or the inspector.
+Bind game inputs to methods via code or using the inspector to add event driven input handling to your project.

+This is somewhat based on Unreal Engine 4's [InputComponent](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Components/UInputComponent/index.html).

 ## Methods
 ```cs